jacobvanorder/CTATransitApiWrapper/README.md

 If you want to use your own Network service, you can just use `SGTrainResponseGenerator` with `+ (SGTrainResponse *)trainResponseFromXMLData:(NSData *)xmlData` to get a SGTrainResponse object.

-Need to more about the [CTA Train Api](http://www.transitchicago.com/developers/ttdocs/default.aspx)?
+Need to know more about the [CTA Train Api](http://www.transitchicago.com/developers/ttdocs/default.aspx)?